kubedb/docs/docs/guides/memcached/rotate-auth/rotateauth.md

 rotation.

-1. **Operator Generated:** The KubeDB operator automatically generates a random credential, updates the existing secret with the new credential, and does not provide the secret details directly to the user.
+1. **Operator Generated:** The KubeDB operator automatically generates a random credential, updates the existing secretwith the new credential, and does not provide the secretdetails directly to the user.
-2. **User Defined:** The user can create their own credentials by defining a Secret of type `kubernetes.io/basic-auth` containing the desired `username` and `password`, and then reference this Secret in the `MemcachedOpsRequest`.
+2. **User Defined:** The user can create their own credentials by defining a secretof type `kubernetes.io/basic-auth` containing the desired `username` and `password` and then reference this secretin the `MemcachedOpsRequest`.

 ## Before You Begin